Xiddler/racket-pass-GUI/README.md

 The credentials are stored in JSON format in a plaintext file for maximum flexibility.

 The plaintext file is encrypted.
-But this is optional if you're machine is safe.
+But this is optional if your machine is safe.